Shark in the Park

 Rights Respecting Schools: Article 17 - Children should ...have access to children's books.

-Then we will be writing recounts linked to our visits to the church and the library.
-We will use the words first, next, then, after that and finally.
+Then we wrote recounts linked to our visits to the church and the library.
+We used the words first, next, then, after that and finally.

-Finally, we will be writing plans for our engineering project and writing evaluations when we have finished.
-We will use the words, "I liked... because..." and "Next time I will..."
+Finally, we wrote plans for our engineering project and wroteevaluations when we had finished.
+We used the words, "I liked... because..." and "Next time I will..."

-We will be learning about number and place value.
-We will be mentally solving calculations and learning how to record those calculations.
-We will be learning the bonds to 10 silly rhyme, to help us remember these calculations:
+We leared about number and place value.
+We solved calculations mentally and learned how to record those calculations.
+We learned the bonds to 10 silly rhyme, to help us remember these calculations:

 0+10 (big strong men)